Chart Color Schemes

 Infrastructure

-Changes to local infrastructure, major projects, and planning initiatives significantly influence an area's performance.
-AreaSearch has identified 24 such projects likely to impact the area.
-Notable ones include Riverway Plaza Stage 2 Extension, Riverstone Estate, Somers & Hervey Estate, and First Nations Social Housing Project (Rasmussen).
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 26 projects likely to affect the area.
+Notable ones include Riverway Plaza Stage 2 Extension, Somers & Hervey Estate, First Nations Social Housing Project (Rasmussen), and Limestone Estate.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.